Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Group-wise Fusion for Multimodal-enhanced FR ( )

-\textbf{Distill group preference to client recommendation models.} Each client trains its recommendation model locally on private data.
+Each client trains its recommendation model locally on private data.
 Upon receiving the group-level preference representation from the server, it incorporates this as auxiliary supervision to refine the local model.
-This distillation transfers multimodal and group-aligned knowledge to enhance semantic capture while preserving personalization.
+This distillation guides the client model to align its predictions with group-level user preferences, thereby directly shaping the learning of recommendation-relevant behaviors rather than merely fusing features.
 Formally, the distillation objective for client $u$ in group $l$ is,